-Providing clear guidance on social distancing and hygiene to people on arrival, for example, signage or visual aids and before arrival, for example, by phone, on the website or by email.
-Establishing host responsibilities relating to COVID-19 and providing any necessary training for people who act as hosts for visitors.
+Providing clear guidance on social distancing and hygiene to people, for example, inbound delivery drivers or safety critical visitors, on arrival, for example, signage, visual aids, and before arrival, for example, by phone, on the website, by email.
+Establishing host responsibilities relating to COVID-19,

+Establishing host responsibilities relating to COVID-19, providing any necessary training for people who act as hosts for visitors.

 Reviewing entry and exit routes for visitors and contractors to minimise contact with other people.
-Coordinating and working collaboratively with landlords and other tenants in multi-tenant sites, for example, shared